 3. Do you prefer to talk on the phone or text?

 4. What do you think is the best way to communicate with me?

 5. Do you ever feel vulnerable when using social media?

-In our next post, we will share some ways in which you can set an example for your kids both online and offline.
 Being a great role model (and Emotion Coach) means getting in touch with yourself and making decisions that line up with your values, modeling good communication skills and positive choices – strengthening your relationships with your kids and building their confidence in the Digital Age.